PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 # Conventions and Definitions
 MLS leaf node and a paired node

-Generally, ___Paired PCS___ allows one device perform updates on behalf of another MLS group member.
+Generally, ___Paired PCS___ allows one device to perform updates on behalf of another MLS group member.
 Without loss of generality, we define the one not performing updates as a constrained device and the device performing updates as a paired device.

 [TODO: Do we want to keep or remove the extended definitions?]
 _Constrained Device_: A constrained device is an original user equipment device that is not issuing updates.
 Such a device may operate in receive-only mode or in another limited fashion such that sending regular keying updates is impractical or even impossible